Course of Freedom: Positions

 Its founding declaration supports positions of popular democracy and participatory democracy, and includes proposals like the institutionalization of mandatory referendums, citizen participation in the justice system, renationalization of all public enterprises and public assets, the dissolution of the HRADF S.A, and an accountancy audit of Greek debt, insurance funds and state-owned institutions.

+Ιn 2025, Konstantopoulou unveiled the party's program with a renewed focus on direct and participatory democracy, humanism, accountability and popular sovereignty.
+It includes proposals like enabling social legislative initiatives, enshrining referendums for all "major" issues and requiring popular verdict, turning the parliament into a "Live, Open Parliament" and allowing public participation in the parliamentary process, forbidding legislation from being voted without prior proven and timely notification of society and without substantial prior public consultation (both online and in-person through hearings in the Parliament), obligatory "Open Hearings" of stakeholders and citizens for all legislative bills of "big social importance" and making it obligatory for the government and the parliament to answer to the questions of stakeholders, preventing "irrelevant" amendments from being inserted into legislation, requiring all Ministers to show up once once a week and answer questions from members of parliament and citizens, allowing citizens to participate through sortition in the parliamentary audit, and outlining constitutional amendments for abolishing the appointment of the heads of Justice by the executive branch and ending all parliamentary and ministerial immunities.
+It also includes the proposal to abolish the age limit for election (currently at 25) and match it with the voting age, allowing people between 17 and 25 years of age to be elected as members of parliament.

 Konstantopoulou proposed the abolition of all funds in Greece, believing their nature to be predatory and lacking in constitutional legitimacy.
 The party has also called for taking back public funds that were directed to banks and for the strictest taxation of their excess profits.

 Course of Freedom has supported and voted in favour of legalising same-sex marriage.
 It has also supported criminalizing femicide as a separate crime with special characteristics, and has proposed the creation of an official body to record femicides.

 The party is pro-Palestinian.
 It supports a two-state solution. and supports Palestinian statehood, wanting the Greek government to start internationally recognizing Palestine.